Importer and Manufacturer of Rail and Service Equipment

 Improved stock control

-Improved stock control through stock policies and procedures, creating an automated warranty claim system and assessment process
+Improved stock control through stock policies and procedures, creating an automated warranty claim system and assessment process.

-Warranty procedure allowed for stricter warranty assessment – and more rejected claims.
+The warranty procedures allowed for stricter warranty assessment – and more rejected claims.
 Monitoring of warranty claims assisted with obtaining credit notes or cash back from suppliers.
 The warranty claims process was also automated delegating the task to the customer rather than the Administrator.